Playwrights' Frequently Asked Questions

 14) How do a get a second production of a play?

 Perseverance is the key to getting your play produced a second time.
-Be prepared to spend the money on photocopies, postage, and long distance calls.
-This can be worthwhile expense of time and money in the long run.
+Be prepared to spend money on photocopies, postage, and long-distance calls - these are worthwhile expenses in the long run.

 15) Will APN produce my play?

 Like other Playwright Development Centres across the country, APN does not produce the plays we develop.
-As tempting as it may be to stray into production, at APN we feel it is important to let the many producing theatres in Alberta do what they do well, while we focus on what we do well; namely, develop plays.
+APN feels it is important to let the many producing theatres in Alberta do what they do best, while we focus on what we do best, which is developing plays and playwrights.

 APN is an organization devoted solely to the dramaturgical development of plays.
 While we do not produce plays, the work we do in play enhancement increases your chances of having your play produced in the future.